1:9

 © 2004 Dillon Freed

-Una stood on a bridge above one of the city’s many neon blue canals, and watched the glowing water run into the distance, straight as a ruler, narrower and narrower until it vanished.
+Vee stood on a bridge above one of the city’s many neon blue canals, and watched the glowing water run into the distance, straight as a ruler, narrower and narrower until it vanished.
 She held in front of her a few sheets of stapled paper that also glowed, each line a faint light lavender.
-All around her was the City of Immense, which was made of swirling blocks and blocks, buildings upon buildings, each building glowed with a neon color along edges.
+All around her was the City of Immense, which was made of swirling blocks and blocks, buildings upon buildings, each building glowed with a neon color along the edges.
 In the distance, she saw the Thousand Spirals - these one thousand enormous towers that were shaped like tubes in the shape of vertical spirals.
-They rotated slowly and also glowed neon colors.
+They rotated slowly and also glowed in a variety of neon colors.
 Though the city was lit up, there were vast dark spaces among the lights, dark alleys, faces of buildings not lit.
 Above the city was an aura of light.

 “Omnia,” she said, Omnia was the name of the system, and it awoke.
 A holographic head was produced by the sleeve.
 The head was of a comely woman with Asiatic features.

-Una then ripped up the story and threw it in the neon blue canal.
+She then ripped up the story and threw it in the neon blue canal.

 “Even the way the torn glowing pieces flow down the river is known, has happened before,” she said and began to walk home through the City of Immense, the glowing blocks of buildings reflecting off her face.